Free download and available in the CEDC Labs to use on campus and remotely.

 Adobe software and tools for graphic design, video editing, web development, image editing, and more are available to faculty and staff through our Adobe license agreement.
 This includes a suite of apps for photo editing, video creation, graphic design, and digital content development (such as Photoshop, Illustrator, and others).

 To access this software, you must be enrolled in a class and have been accepted by a professor.
-The software is also available for remote and on-campus use through the CEDC Labs.
+This software is also available in the CEDC Labs to use on campus and remotely.

 This tool is designed for creating and testing wireless communication systems, including antennas and radio circuits.
 It is used by engineers to develop technologies such as cell phones, Wi-Fi, and satellite communication systems.